jessepav/lacygoill-wiki-backup/bug/vim.md

 I think  that what prevents  what you had  in mind is  the fact that  a function without a `s:` prefix is not necessarily script-local; it can be global.

-## Vim9: should Vim's help include its own Vim9 script style guide similar to ":h coding-style"?
+## Vim9: should Vim's help include its own Vim9 script style guide similar to `:h coding-style`?

 Maybe it could be based on the one provided by Google.